GDU-IIITK/Sessions-Repo/Session-2 DIY Challenge Session 24-10-2024/Resources/Unity-resources.md

 ### What you will learn
 - Build a Platformer Controller
-- Covers Everything From Player Respawns to Pause Meny
+- Covers Everything From Player Respawns to Pause Menu
 - Learn how to handle spritesheets and tilemaps

 ## General Resources